-Just in time!
 The symbol of Florence– the iris, il giglio, la fleur de lis- is blooming now at the Iris Garden (Giardino dell’Iris) in the heart of the Tuscan city.
-If you’ve never visited, now is the time to take advantage of the COVID measures being lifted.
-The Garden opened on May 9th and will be open every day from 10 am to 6 pm.
+Witnessing the blooms is truly a wonder of Mother Nature.
+Under normal circumstances*, the gardens would be open between late April and May.
 Let’s find out what makes this garden so special.

 It was founded in 1954 to host Florence’s first international iris competition and has been “wowing” visitors ever since.
 Over 1,500 varieties of the exquisite flower from all parts of the globe bloom between April and May every year.